For information on the Master of Pastoral Studies, click here.

-Integrating Catholic theology with a practical approach focused on the Bible, spirituality, culture, and ethics, Loyola University New Orleans offers a 100% online Bachelor of Arts in Ministry and Theology.
-To address the need for qualified lay ministers in churches nationally, the bachelor’s degree in ministry and theology is grounded in the liberal arts and designed to shape compassionate, faithful leaders prepared to serve their communities.
+Integrating theology with a practical approach focused on the Bible, spirituality, culture, and ethics, Loyola University New Orleans offers a 100% online Bachelor of Arts in Ministry and Theology.
+The BA emphasizes communication and is designed to shape compassionate, faithful leaders prepared to serve their communities.
+It promotes a broad vision of ministry, which holds that it is practiced in church settings and beyond, wherever people of faith live and work.

-Leveraging the experience and wisdom of Loyola’s faculty and fellow classmates, students will become reflective practitioners of ministry who are qualified to serve in a variety of leadership positions within parishes, schools, diocesan offices, or in the fields of business, law, healthcare, criminal justice, government, counseling, or teaching.
+Leveraging the experience and wisdom of Loyola’s faculty and fellow classmates, students will become reflective in their faith and qualified to serve in a variety of leadership positions within parishes, schools, diocesan offices, or in the fields of business, law, healthcare, criminal justice, government, counseling, or teaching.

-Loyola’s online Bachelor of Arts in Ministry and Theology program consists of 120 credit hours, including:
+Loyola’s online Bachelor of Arts in Ministry and Theology program consists of 120 credit hours and accepts up to 90 credit hours in transfer from other accredited colleges or universities.
+The degree includes:

 - 30 Major credit hours